ericoporto/ags-manual-wiki/UpgradeTo362.md

 Above will *exclude* audio playback state, GUI state, and Dynamic Sprites from the saves, and don't read them back from a save even if it happens to contain them.

 There are 3 general uses for this feature:
 1. Reducing save file size.
 This is the simplest case.
-If your game has an excess use of DynamicSprites, that are created at runtime, you may wish to not write them into the save file to reduce the usage of disk space (in case player makes alot of saves).
-Instead these sprites can be recreated after a game is restored, or whenever they are required.
+If your game has an excess use of DynamicSprites, that are created at runtime, you may wish to not write them into the save file to reduce the usage of disk space (in case player makes a lot of saves).
+Instead, these sprites can be recreated after a game is restored, or whenever they are required.
 2. When you design your game in such way that certain things should not be reset when restoring a save.
 For instance, if you exclude Audio from saves, then anything currently playing will continue to play even after loading a saved game.
 3. Reduce number of things that may make saves incompatible.
 If something is not a part of game save, then changing that cannot make older saves invalid.
 There are things in game that may be reinitialized or recreated in script rather than loading their states from a save.
 Good example are GUIs, Views and DynamicSprites.